 O-Rings for Chemical Processing

-Chemical-resistant sealing for pumps, valves, reactors and pipework handling aggressive acids, solvents and oxidising chemicals.
+Chemical-resistant sealing for pumps, valves, reactors and pipework handling aggressive acids, solvents, oxidising chemicals and cryogenic fluids.
+Technical support and compatibility review.

 Overview